nisaacdz/nisaacdz/README.md

 **Ask me about:**
 - How to go about your project
 - The undeniable superiority of Rust
-- Desktop apps that are lean, mean, and don't hog your memory
 - How my code works
+- DSA and competitive programming

 **Let's collab on:**
-- Web applications of any kind ( I am the one to call )
+- Software development
 - Your startup idea
-- Solving Africa's biggest problems
+- Solving the world's biggest problems

 ## 🏗️ Recent Creations
 - [**Bloxel**](https://github.com/nisaacdz/bloxel):  A digital chalkboard app built with Tauri and Canvas API.